celine-mwah/cod_console_v1/README.md

 - A fog tab that uses Dvars provided by WAWMVM
 - A keyframing system that lets you create you your own sequences and lets you keyframe every property
 - A config system
-- A hotkey/bind system that let's you set actions to customizable binds
+- A hotkey/bind system that let's you set actions to customizable binds (For example: E and Q increase/decrease the FOV for improved workflow)

   Some features may cause crashes/visual bugs and force you to restart the game, please do not spam them